Meet our guides: Ylva Maria Pavval

 Ylva Maria Pavval wants to offer people tools to reclaim their stories in a safe and structured way.
 The Write Your Self method gives her just that, she says.
 Now she leads workshops across the north of Sweden, as well as online writing circles.

-In the spring and summer of 2016, several instances of sexual abuse and domestic violence within the Sami community were unearthed and reported in media.
-Niejda decided it was important that they, as an organisation, spoke up in the matter and that they made a stand for the victims.
+In the spring and summer of 2016, several instances of sexual abuse and domestic violence within the Sami community were unearthed and reported in the media.
+Niejda decided that as an organisation it was important to speak up on the matter and make a stand for the victims.

-Ylva Maria felt a strong urge to do something to support this process of truth-telling, both individually and collectively, but she also realized that just opening the flood gates and let all the stories out could become overwhelming.
-That was how she became interested in Write Your Self – as a tool to help people reclaim the power over their stories, heal and move on.
-As soon as she started the training, she could tell it would be very useful in Niejda.
+Ylva Maria felt a strong urge to do something to support the truth-telling process, both individually and collectively, but she also realised that just opening the flood gates and letting all the stories out could become overwhelming.
+That was how she became interested in Write Your Self – as a tool to help people reclaim power over their stories, heal, and move on.
+As soon as she started the training, she knew that it would be very useful in Niejda.